Product Lead Time: What Is It & How Can You Improve It?

 3. Build a Buffer With Inventory

 Business people bought into the myth that you didn’t have to hold much inventory and pushed their supply chain management teams to run the edge.
-This myth was busted by the pandemic.
-It showed how many people overdid just-in-time supply chain management.
-Have some buffer in your system so when an unexpected shortage happens, you are not stuck.

 The pandemic-induced supply chain breakdown showed us that the five weeks could be 50.
 If you had that inventory, you could deliver while your competitors waited for their new inputs to arrive.